Blockstream/gdk/docs/source/gdk-json.rst

 :script_type: Integer representing the type of script.
 :subaccount: The subaccount this address belongs to.
 Matches ``"pointer"`` from :ref:`subaccount-list` or :ref:`subaccount-detail`.
 :subtype: For ``"address_type"`` ``"csv"``, the number of CSV blocks referenced in ``"script"``, otherwise, 0.
+:user_path: The BIP32 path for the user key.

 For Liquid addresses, the following additional fields are returned: